 These are not metals I work with frequently as there is a limit to what I can do with them.
-I don’t yet have the tools needed to work in Platinum and Palladium but I can make your landscape ring in silver and get it cast into these metals, or make something simpler.
+I don’t yet have the tools needed to work in Platinum and Palladium but I can make your landscape ring in silver and get it cast into these metals, or make something simpler like these examples below.

-As you’ll see above, I love using a mixture of metals, so 9ct white and yellow gold or 18ct white and yellow, it’s a great way to add some more depth and contrast to your landscape wedding ring.
+As you’ll see above, I love using a mixture of metals; 9ct white and yellow gold or 18ct white and yellow.
+It’s a great way to add some more depth and contrast to your landscape wedding ring.